jlpteaching/dinocpu/README.md

 Then, `cd` to `/autograder` and run `./run_autograder`.
 This should produce a `results.json` filr in `/autograder/results` and print to the screen that all tests passed.

-# Getting started

-- I suggest install intellj with the scala plug in.
-On Ubuntu, you can install this as a snap so you don't have to fight java versions.
-  - To set this up you have to point it to a jvm.
-Mine was /usr/lib/jvm/<jvm version>

 # Using this with singularity